 MS FLORIDA SENIOR AMERICA 2020-21,

-CONGRATULATIONS to BERYL THOMPSON-McCLARY, Ms Florida Senior America 2020-21, an exemplary State Queen!
+CONGRATULATIONS to BERYL THOMPSON-McCLARY, Ms Florida Senior America 2020-21!

 With a legal career spanning more than 25 years, Beryl Thompson-McClary's success as a trial attorney can be attributed to three uncommon, dynamic, yet essential features: hard work, a sharp mind, and grit.
 These characteristics shape her approach to every aspect of life ó whether itís being a wife and mother to seven children, The Neto one of the leading Family Law high net worth cases and Criminal attorneys in Central Florida.
 All it takes a single meeting to know Beryl Thompson-McClary is a woman of authentic determination to excel and makes it her life mission to make sure others around her exceed their potential too.

 Thompson-McClary grew up in Leesburg, Florida, a small agricultural town outside of Orlando, in the midst of the Jim Crow South, the youngest daughter of a black business owner in the citrus industry and an insurance agent with one of the first black owned companies.
 She learned from her parents that hard work doesn't guarantee success, but it is a necessary requirement to achieve it.
 She went on to enroll at the University of Florida on a full-ride scholarship, where she graduated with honors and excelled in intercultural and international relations.
 Immediately after, she became a JD candidate at the University of Florida, earning her degree as one of the few pioneering black women in the class.

 Thompson-McClary has a tough, fighter's spirit, a spirit she brings to each case, ensuring her clients always receive the personalized plan and attention to detail they deserve.